1fish2/pyenv_test/README.md

 ## Steps to reproduce on Mac OS X

-1. Background, if not already done on this computer:
+1. Preparation, if not already done on this computer:

         brew install pyenv
         brew install pyenv-virtualenv
         brew install pyenv-virtualenvwrapper

+See [pyenv#homebrew-on-mac-os-x](https://github.com/yyuu/pyenv#homebrew-on-mac-os-x) for more steps on installing pyenv.

 2. Install Python 2.7.12 into a virtualenv: